GatoGraphQL/GatoGraphQL/layers/Schema/README.md

 ## Type of data entities

-The PoP schema is a superset of the GraphQL schema, so it involves the same elements, including:
+The PoP schema is a superset of the GraphQL schema, and it involves the same elements:

 - types (such as posts, users, comments, etc)
 - fields